 - Client isolation: This option prevents your wireless users from accessing other local users and machines.

 - DNS Intercept: This option prevents client devices from overriding the DNS settings of the SSID, and instead uses the default gateway DNS, or the Alternate DNS address when set.
 Disabling this feature will also disable Block Clients, Splash Pages, and Alternate DNS.

 - SMTP Redirect: This option allows you to enter an alternate SMTP server IP address for your network.
-Users can then send SMTP email by using your ISP's SMTP server.
+Users can then send SMTP emails by using your ISP's SMTP server.

-- Access Control List: This option allows you to enter MAC addresses that can use an SSID.
-This will prevent all other users not on the list from using an SSID.
+- Access Control List: This option lets you enter MAC addresses that can use an SSID, and prevent unincluded users from using an SSID.

-- Bridge to LAN: This option will give client devices connecting to an SSID access to your local LAN.
-This will allow users to use local services and devices, such as printers and locally hosted file servers.
+- Bridge to LAN: This option gives client devices connecting to an SSID access to your local LAN, letting users use local services and devices, such as printers and locally hosted file servers.

-- Bridge to VLAN: This option allows you to enter a VLAN ID from 2-4094 for an SSID, and will bridge and tag traffic to the entered VLAN ID.
+- Bridge to VLAN: This option allows you to enter a VLAN ID from 2-4094 for an SSID, and will bridge and tag traffic to that VLAN ID.
 Using a VLAN automatically bridges the SSID to the LAN.

 Datto Networking automatically generates an Item ID that connects a network and an SSID to PayPal.
 For more information, read our article on Using PayPal in Datto Networking.